zed/imunifyav-doc/docs/stand_alone_mode/README.md

 3. Configure a user authentication process

 :::warning Warning
-Imunify Web-UI PHP code has to be executed under a user which has access to `/var/run/defence360agent/non_root_simple_rpc.sock`.
+Imunify Web-UI PHP code has to be executed under a non-root user which has access to `/var/run/defence360agent/non_root_simple_rpc.sock`.
 If it runs in CageFS, you'll need to configure it accordingly.
 :::

 #### How to configure ImunifyAV UI